v-rgrace/Viva/Viva/glint/setup/copilot-managers.md

 Follow this procedure to view a specific set of comments and summarize them using Copilot in Viva Glint.
 This procedure works for any option to see comments when Copilot is enabled:

-1. From the Glint dashboard, select **Reports.**
+1. From the Glint dashboard, select **Reports**.

 1. Choose the report you wish to see.
-In this example, **Team Summary.**
+In this example, **Team Summary**.

    :::image type="content" source="../../media/glint/reports/copilot-team-summary.png" alt-text="Screenshot of the Team Summary Report card within the Reports tab." lightbox="../../media/glint/reports/copilot-team-summary.png":::

 1. There are several opportunities within the report to view comments.
 Choose the specific comments you want to see.
-In this example, let's summarize the 19,306 comments from User 2s team:
+In this example, let's summarize the 19,306 comments from User 2's team:

    :::image type="content" source="../../media/glint/reports/copilot-user-2.png" alt-text="Screenshot of choosing to view comments from the Glint dashboard." lightbox="../../media/glint/reports/copilot-user-2.png":::